SaiEashwarKS/STL_IN_C/deque/README.md

 **Modifiers:**

 - insert -> to insert at the end of the deque
-- erase -> just clears the deque by making the size=0 and pointers to NULL.
+- clear -> just clears the deque by making the size=0 and pointers to NULL.
 - pop -> removes the first element in the deque